r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 Note that even Rtools4 has these libraries, so one could make a similar change also for building the package with Rtools4 (even for MSVCRT, so avoid downloading pre-compiled libraries).

-However, the same set and ordering of libraries may not work with Rtools4, because the names would sometimes be different (in some cases, though, it is still possible to create a linking order that works with both Rtools42 and Rtools4, when libraries are available in both under the same name).
+However, the same set and ordering of libraries often does not work with Rtools4, because the names would sometimes be different (in some cases, though, it is still possible to create a linking order that works with both Rtools42 and Rtools4, when libraries are available in both under the same name).

+So, typically, a new Makevars file is needed, and R 4.2 added support for `Makevars.ucrt` for that, which are used in preference of `Makevars.win`, when present.
+See Writing R Extensions] for more information about support for `configure.ucrt`, `cleanup.ucrt`, `Makefile.ucrt` and `Makevars.ucrt` files.
+Packages meant and specified to work only with R 4.2 and newer should use the traditional `.win` suffixes with the new content.

 ### Multiple definitions of symbols

-Another common issue observed with the new toolchain are linker errors about multiply defined symbols.
+Another common issue observed with the new toolchain were linker errors about multiply defined symbols.
 GCC 10 is stricter about the use of tentative definitions (global variables defined without an initializer) than earlier versions, which allowed merging of tentative definitions by the linker by